zalum/context-diagram-visualizer/README.md

 * stores the model in a json file

 ## Prerequisites
+* python3.5 & libraries
-* python3, java
+* java
-* plantuml as a jar
+* plantuml.1.2017.19.jar and PLANT_UML environment variable pointing to the jar

 ## How to run
 * /examples contains command lines usages
 * python3 diagram-visualizer-web.py represents the endpoint
+* todo: how to build and install

 ## Tasks
-* remodel resources on the endpoint

 ## Backlog
 * plugin system for different sources of data: jira, aws, oracle etc